Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 While GenAI is generally discussed in the context of text, images, music, and coding, there are many other active areas.
 Some of these include:

 - High fidelity text to speech
-- Scientific Discovery - generating hypothesis, accelerating discovery
+- Scientific Discovery (generating hypothesis and accelerating discovery)
-- Chemistry - molecule and drug discovery
+- Chemistry (molecule and drug discovery)
 - Medical imaging
-- 3D Models - text to space creation
+- 3D Models (text to space creation)
-- Video - movies, animations, transition between real and generated
+- Video (movies, animations, transition between real and generated)
-- Education - personalizing, customizing lessons, tutoring
+- Education (personalizing, customizing lessons, tutoring)
-- Many others!

 ## Impact and Possibilities